jcnaud/python-linux-iso/README.rst

 Actually, you can custom this offical ISO:
  - debian 9
+ - debian 9 with raid 1 (UNDER DEVELOPPEMENT)
  - unbuntu 16 (UNDER DEVELOPPEMENT)
  - unbuntu 17 (UNDER DEVELOPPEMENT)